csstools/postcss-font-magician/README.md

 <img align="right" width="135" height="95" src="http://postcss.github.io/postcss/logo-leftp.png" title="Philosopher’s stone, logo of PostCSS">

-[PostCSS Font Magician] is a [PostCSS] plugin that magically generates all the @font-face rules.
+[PostCSS Font Magician] is a [PostCSS] plugin that magically generates all your `@font-face` rules.
 Never write a `@font-face` rule again.

-Not only are `@font-face` rules added automatically, but local fonts are always referenced first in order to save bandwidth.
-System fonts for serif and sans-serif will automatically follow Bootstrap’s typography preferences, and cached Google Fonts are automatically referenced whenever necessary.
+Local fonts are referenced automatically.
+Chill bandwidth.

+Google Fonts can be added automatically.
+No thinking required.

+Using fonts from another directory?
+Just specify the `directory`.
+That’s it.
+Really.

+Want Bootstrap’s typography?
+Fallbacks for `serif` and `sans-serif` are already configured.
+Enjoy.

 ```css
 /* before */